James J. Biemer, MD

 Whether you’ve been told you have hypertension or you have a family history of high blood pressure, effectively managing your blood pressure can reduce your risks of serious health complications.
-James J. Biemer, MD, and his skilled, knowledgeable team offer people in Portland, Oregon, blood pressure management through their concierge internal medicine practice.
-With this small, personalized practice, Dr. Biemer helps get your blood pressure to a normal range in the healthiest and safest way possible.
+Dr. Biemer, Julia, and their team offer people in Portland, Oregon blood pressure management through their concierge internal medicine practice.
+With this small, personalized practice, The Biemer Clinic helps you get your blood pressure to a normal range in the healthiest and safest way possible.

 If your blood pressure runs high, you may benefit from blood pressure management.
 According to new guidelines set by the American Heart Association, your blood pressure is considered high if it reaches 130/80.